-Prerequisite(s): ELEC program acceptance
+Prerequisite(s): ELEC program acceptance Corequisite(s): none

-ELEC 130 Programmable Logic Controllers
+ELEC 130 Programmable Logic Controllers 3 cr.

 This course covers the use of programmable logic controllers (PLC's) in the field of automation and process control.
 By using the PLC, a computer interface to connected Inputs/Outputs (I/O), and software tools, the technician can control and troubleshoot the most sophisticated systems.
 Students will work with two PLC platforms.
 Using simulation software will provide exposure to the Allen Bradley SLC500 platform.
 The GE Fanuc VersaMax platform will be examined with a lab fully equipped with hardware and software.